calimero-archive/docs/docs/getting_started/bridge_console.md

 sidebar_position: 4
 ---

-The Calimero bridge serves as a vital tool for users to transfer assets, including fungible tokens (FTs) and non-fungible tokens (NFTs), between the NEAR public network (Testnet or Mainnet) and Calimero private shard.
-Additionally, it facilitates cross-shard contract calls, allowing users to invoke smart contracts from a public contract into the shard.
+The Calimero bridge handles the transfer of various assets, including fungible (FTs) and non-fungible tokens (NFTs), between NEAR public network (Testnet or Mainnet) and Calimero private shard.
+It also facilitates cross-shard contract calls, enabling users to invoke smart contracts from a public contract into the shard.

 The Calimero bridge comprises three essential bridge connectors: